Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Conclusion

 \begin{acknowledgement}

 This work was supported by the EC H2020 FET Open project no. 767187 (QuIET).
 M.L.P. acknowledges funding by the EMPAPOSTDOCS-II program, which has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska–Curie Grant Agreement no. 754364.
 M.L.P. also acknowledges funding from the Swiss National Science Foundation under the Spark grant no. 196795.
-O.B. thanks the Binning and Rohrer Nanotechnology Center (BRNC) for technical support and Roman M. Wyss for fruitful discussions and supply of Si$_{3}$N$_{4}$ frames.
-The authors thank Jan Overbeck, Maria El Abbassi, Marta De Luca and Milo Y. Swinkels for fruitful discussions.
+I.Z. and M.C. acknowledge funding from the Swiss National Science Foundation under the Sinergia grant no. 189924 (Hydronics).
+I.Z. acknowledges funding form the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement 756365).
+The author acknowledge support from the Multiphysics Hub @ Empa for the COMSOL Multiphyics calculations.
+We thank the Cleanroom Operations Team of the Binnig and Rohrer Nanotechnology Center (BRNC) for their help and support, and Roman M. Wyss for fruitful discussions and supply of Si$_{3}$N$_{4}$ frames.
+We further thank Jan Overbeck, Maria El Abbassi, Marta De Luca and Milo Y. Swinkels for fruitful discussions.

 \end{acknowledgement}